Zook (character): Further adventures

 Zook quickly learned to speak English and became Manhunter's crime-fighting partner.
 He appeared in the "Manhunter from Mars" stories published in Detective Comics #311, 312, 314–318, 320–322, 325 and 326.

 Zook continued intermittently as Manhunter's crime fighting partner when the series moved from Detective Comics to House of Mystery with Zook appearing in issues #143-149, 151, 156-158, 166, 168, 171-172.

-Much later, Zook was featured in Superman/Batman as one of the aliens that lived on Earth that were being mind controlled by an extraterrestrial invasion force.
+Much later, Zook appears in Superman/Batman as one of the aliens that lived on Earth that were being mind controlled by an extraterrestrial invasion force.
 He took the form of Batman and Superman's enemies and tried to kill them.

 Powers and abilities

-Zook possesses a variety of superhuman powers.
-He can alter the temperature of his body to be incredibly hot (enough to instantly melt a car into slag) or incredibly cold (enough to instantly freeze a river).
-These temperatures may manifest only a few feet from his body.
-He also has antennae that allow him to sense in what direction any person he's seen before currently is located; these antennae also allow him to pierce any disguise as he instantly knows if the person he's looking at is the same as who they appear to be (regardless of shape changing or mind switching).
-He can also alter the shape of his body in limited ways.
-Typically this is restricted to making himself flat enough to fit through any crack but on a few occasions, he also stretched his body a few feet.
-On one occasion, he managed to use super breath.
+Zook can alter the shape and temperature of his body, and has sensitive antennae that allow him to track anyone he has previously met and see through disguises.